 This post may contain affiliate links.
 Read more at our disclosure policy.

 Looking for an easy starter guide to ribs?
-Check out our 3-2-1 method also.
+Check out our 3-2-1 Method of Smoking Ribs also.

 Spare Ribs versus Baby Back Ribs